V3-Alliance/HubZero_puppet/README.md

 in order to export all the CMS users and groups

 Tasks still to be done:
-- The php temporary directory needs to be set
+- [ ] The php temporary directory needs to be set
-- Email needs to be properly configured ( *Check: must not relay email!* )
+- [ ] Email needs to be properly configured ( *Check: must not relay email!* )
-- Do we need to move the users home directories to the larger mounted transient storage?
+- [ ] Do we need to move the users home directories to the larger mounted transient storage?
-- submit not yet added to the installation
+- [ ] submit package not yet added to the installation
-- The external DNS entry for the site and any matching records need to be set up manually.
+- [ ] The external DNS entry for the site and any matching records need to be set up manually.
 Instructions have to be written.
-- The url shown on the output page of the stack shows an IP number.
+- [ ] The url shown on the output page of the stack shows an IP number.
 One that uses the domain name needs to be added.

 Known issues:
 - The LDAP installation on version 1.1 returns an error: this needs investigation.
 See the open-ldap module for more.